Ningde Fujian, China Travel Guide

 An efficient and comfortable way to reach Ningde, notably from major railway stations.

 Ningde holds exceptional connections to China's modern high-speed rail network.
 Ningde Railway Station serves as the main station, located just outside the city center with good local transport connections.
-Direct high-speed trains link Ningde to Fuzhou (40-60 minutes), Xiamen (2-2.5 hours), Shanghai (4.5-5.5 hours), Hangzhou (3.5-4.5 hours), and Wenzhou (40-60 minutes), among other major cities.
+Direct high-high-speed trains link Ningde to Fuzhou (40-60 minutes), Xiamen (2-2.5 hours), Shanghai (4.5-5.5 hours), Hangzhou (3.5-4.5 hours), and Wenzhou (40-60 minutes), among other major cities.
 Booking train tickets is possible via Trip.com (Ctrip) or official China Railway platforms.
 Advance booking is highly advised, particularly in high season and public holidays.

 Foreigners cannot drive in mainland China using an International Driving Permit (IDP) or their home country's driver's license alone.
 A valid Chinese driver's license (temporary or permanent) is needed.
-Foreigners without a Chinese driver's license cannot legally rent and drive a car.
+Foreigners without a Chinese person driver's license cannot legally rent and drive a car.
 You can obtain a temporary Chinese driving permit for stays up to three months.
 This needs an application process, comprising a medical exam and potentially a written test.
 This demands preparation before arrival.
-For most tourists, hiring a car with a local driver or utilizing ride-sharing services (Didi) and taxis proves more practical.
+For most tourists, hiring a car with a local driver or utilizing ride-sharing services (Didi) and taxis proves more down-to-earth.

 Ningde is a port, but it mainly handles cargo.
 Limited passenger ferry services exist, mostly connecting small offshore islands within the Ningde prefecture (e.g., to Sansha).
 These operate on local schedules and mainly cater to local residents.
 Ningde does not serve as a port for international cruise liners or major a ferry that crosses borders arrivals.
 International cruise ships typically dock at larger ports like Shanghai or Xiamen.